bandada-infra/bandada/libs/reputation/README.md

 The library has been built to allow external devs to add their own validators.
 A validator is a simple file that exports 3 JavaScript values:

-1. `name`: The validater name.
+1. `id`: The validater id.
 It must be unique and capitalized (snake case).
 2. `criteriaABI`: The criteria ABI.
-It contains the structure of your reputation criteria with their types.
+It contains the structure of your reputation criteria with its types.
 3. `validate`: The validator handler.
 It usually consists of three steps: criteria types check, user data retrieval and reputation validation.

 ```typescript